BuildTheEarth/BuildTeamTools/wiki/generator/README.md

 The **UI** lets you to select one of the generators and set the necessary parameters by clicking through the inventories.<br>
 Especially for new builders this is an easy way to click together the building you need without much background knowledge.
-To open up the UI, just enter the command:
+To open up the UI, simply enter:
 ```
 /gen
 ```

-To further customize the parameters and for a quicker workflow you can also generate structures via **Command**.
+With **Commands** you can further customize the parameters.
+This makes it possible to create more precise buildings and a much quicker workflow.
 The general structure of the command looks like this:
 ```
 /gen <component> -parameters